 Want to get HVAC leads flowing into your HVAC business like coolant fluid on a hot summer day?
-The HVAC industry is growing rapidly, and each day, more and more HVAC companies are competing for the attention and business of potential clients in their area.
+The HVAC industry is growing rapidly, and each day, more and more HVAC companies compete for the attention and business of potential clients in their area.

 This how-to guide explains the top six lead-generation & HVAC marketing strategies that have been used by industry-leading HVAC business owners, designed specifically to find and attract the right customers to grow an HVAC business.

 Take the guesswork out of finding leads and growing your client base.
 By employing the six HVAC lead generation strategies below, your HVAC company will be well on its way to creating a solid pipeline of potential customers for your sales team.

 Step 1: Create a Professional Website

 Don’t have a website, or think yours is “good enough”?
-Consider the fact that 80% of customers check an HVAC company website when evaluating them as an option, and will readily choose a competitor that has a slightly more professional website.
+Consider that 80% of customers check an HVAC company website when evaluating them as an option, and will readily choose a competitor with a slightly more professional website.

-Think of the website as the front door to your company: the entryway and first impression to your professional image.
-When creating your HVAC business website, the website design and features play a vital role.
+Think of the website as the front door to your company: the entryway and first impression of your professional image.
+The website design and features play a vital role when creating your HVAC business website.

 Website Design and Features

-Make your website visually-appealing with a clean, user-friendly design that includes just the right amount of information that they need.
-An over-abundance of words or images may make the site seem cluttered and uninviting while having too little content makes the page look empty and abandoned.
+Make your website visually appealing with a clean, user-friendly design that includes just the information they need.
+An over-abundance of words or images may make the site seem cluttered and uninviting, while having too little content makes the page look empty and abandoned.

-Here at Scalebloom, through working with our long list of satisfied HVAC business owners and customers, we have found the sweet-spot when it comes to creating a winning website design specifically for HVAC contractors that converts site visitors into leads.
+Here at Scalebloom, through working with our long list of satisfied HVAC business owners and customers, we have found the sweet spot when creating a winning website design specifically for HVAC contractors that converts site visitors into leads.